 The Reset button is a small hole in the gateway's enclosure with the actual button mounted behind the surface.
 This style of push-button prevents the gateway from being inadvertently reset during handling.
 Reset must be actuated with a paper clip or similar implement.

-This button is located on the back of the gateway.
+The Reset button is located on the left side of the unit.